Medical Emergencies, Minor Injuries/Illnesses

 1. Employees

-If an employee incurs a minor injury, the injured employee's supervisor must prepare a Supervisor’s First Report of Injury form.
-Supervisors must offer to contact an appropriate health care facility for an injured employee.
+If an employee incurs a work-related minor illness or injury, the injured/ill employee's supervisor must prepare a Supervisor’s First Report of Injury form, plus the Acknowledgment form.
+Supervisors must offer to contact an appropriate health care facility for an injured/ill employee.
 The employee has the right to refuse medical treatment.
 The employee’s refusal should be noted on the Supervisor’s First Report of Injury form by having the employee initial the line indicating refusal of treatment.
-If the health care provider is not a member of UT System’s IMO Health Care Network, the employee may be responsible for the medical costs associated with the claim.
-A list of providers in the IMO Health Care Network can be found on the network’s website.
-The injured employee must take a copy of the Supervisor’s First Report of Injury form with him or her when visiting a healthcare provider.
+If the health care provider is not a member of the University's workers’ compensation health care network, the employee may be responsible for the medical costs associated with the claim.
+A list of providers in the University's workers’ compensation health care network can be found on the network’s website.
+The injured/ill employee must take a copy of the Supervisor’s First Report of Injury form with them when visiting a health care provider.

-If an employee experiences symptoms of a non-work related injury or illness, the employee should contact his or her personal healthcare provider to obtain instructions on how to handle the situation.
-Due to privacy and other considerations, neither UT Health Services staff nor the employee's supervisor is able to contact an employee's personal healthcare provider directly.
-If the ill or injured employee has no personal healthcare provider, the employee may be directed to UT Health Services or to an emergency treatment center.
+If an employee experiences symptoms of a non-work related injury or illness, the employee should contact their personal health care provider to obtain instructions on how to handle the situation.
+Due to privacy and other considerations, neither UT Health Services staff nor the employee's supervisor is allowed to contact an employee's personal health care provider directly.
+If the ill or injured employee has no personal health care provider, the employee may be directed to UT Health Services or to an emergency treatment center.
 For more detailed information regarding employee injuries/illnesses, refer to HOOP 100, Workers' Compensation Insurance.

 If a student incurs a minor illness or injury, the supervisor/instructor of the area in which the incident occurred must be advised immediately.
-The Supervisor’s First Report of Injury form should be completed.
-Students are not covered under Worker’s Compensation insurance and should seek treatment from a healthcare provider of their choice.
+In the case of injury or illness related to the student’s participation in University activities, the Supervisor’s First Report of Injury form should be completed.
+Students are not covered under Worker’s Compensation insurance and should seek treatment from a health care provider of their choice.
 Students are encouraged to first seek an evaluation at Student Health Services, when possible.
-If the student chooses to seek medical attention through the University, the supervisor/instructor should contact Student Health Services to schedule an appointment for the injured student.
-Students experiencing needle sticks or other occupational exposure should call the 24/7 Needle Stick Hotline (713-500-OUCH(6824)) provided by the Student Health Clinic and speak directly to the nurse on duty.
+If the student chooses to seek medical attention through the University, the supervisor/instructor should contact Student Health Services to schedule an appointment for the injured student if the injury or illness is related to the student’s participation in University activities.

-If a visitor, guest, patient or externally-funded postdoctoral research fellow incurs a minor injury or illness, the department supervisor or class instructor of the area in which the incident occurred should be informed immediately.
-The Visitor/Guest Incident Accident Investigation Form should be completed as soon as possible.
-Visitors, guests, patients and externally-funded postdoctoral research fellows are not covered under any University insurance including, but not limited to, Worker’s Compensation or health insurance.
-Treatment should be sought from a healthcare provider of his or her choice.
+If a visitor or patient incurs a minor injury or illness, the department supervisor, class instructor or clinic manager of the area in which the incident occurred should be informed immediately.
+The Visitor/Guest Incident Accident Investigation Form should be completed as soon as possible if the injury or illness is related to the visitor’s or guest’s participation in University activities.
+Visitors and patients are not covered under any University insurance including, but not limited to, Worker’s Compensation or health insurance.
+Treatment should be sought from a health care provider of their choice.

 III.
 CONTACTS

-• The University of Texas Police - Houston
+- The University of Texas Police at Houston